-e Director of School Security------------------------------------

-A. () Chief Judge of Circuit and/or District Courts or his/her designee, including a representative of the family
+- A. () Chief Judge of Circuit and/or District Courts or his/her designee, including a representative of the family division; - B. (-) representative from the Intermediate School District (ISD); - C. () representative(s) from the local child protection agency; - D. () building administrators;

-division;

-B. (-) representative from the Intermediate School District (ISD); C. (-) representative(s) from the local child protection agency;

-D. () building administrators;

 E. () teachers;

 F. () parents;

 G. () students () in grades through;

 H. () Fire Marshal or his/her designee;

 I. () representative(s) from emergency medical services;

-J. () representative(s) from county emergency management service agency ;
+J. () representative(s) from county emergency management service agency;

 K. () School Resource Officer;

-L. () representatives from other school districts within [county/ISD] ;
+L. () representatives from other school districts within [county/IS ;D] ;

-M. ()[other].